Exclusive: Air traffic system failure caused by computer memory shortage

 As aircraft flew through the region, the $2.4 billion system made by Lockheed Martin Corp, cycled off and on trying to fix the error, triggered by a lack of altitude information in the U-2's flight plan, according to the sources, who were not authorized to speak publicly about the incident.

-No accidents or injuries were reported from the April 30 failure, though numerous flights were delayed or canceled.
+No accidents or injuries were reported from the April 30 failure, though numerous flights were delayed or cancelled.

 Lockheed Martin said it conducts "robust testing" on all its systems and referred further questions about the En Route Automation Modernization (ERAM) system to the Federal Aviation Administration.